 Is there anything else you want Boston voters to know about you?

 LE: I am honored to be endorsed by the Planned Parenthood Advocacy Fund of Massachusetts and will never stop fighting for women’s access to health care, for immigrants, for low-income communities, and for economic justice for all.

-Mark your calendars: If you live in District 1 in Boston, make sure to get the polls and vote Lydia Edwards for Boston City Council on September 26th.
+Mark your calendars: If you live in District 1 in Boston, make sure to get the polls and vote Lydia Edwards for Boston City Council on September 26th and November 7th.